Jh0eL001/recursionExercises/README.md

 3. Run the Java files to see the recursion in action!

 ## Links
-- [Practice Exercises PDF](PracticeExercises.pdf) - The PDF containing all the exercises and their explanations.
+- [Practice Exercises PDF](PracticeExercises.pdf) - The PDF containing all the exercises instructions.